 These units are comprised of two pedals - Expression Controller & Head Unit.

-The Expression Control also uses an identical NOS 1979 CTS potentiometer that allows you to use the pedal as a standard wah-wah when the toggle switch is in the up position.
+The Expression Control also uses a NOS 1970's Centralab potentiometer that allows you to use the pedal as a standard wah-wah when the toggle switch is in the up position.

 Each unit is loaded with a variety of vintage components, so each wah is unique in the parts used, yet the ultimate tone is carefully tested for consistency.
 So no matter what combination of parts are used in the pedal, they all have passed the tone tests and are verified for equal sound.